Category: Moong Dal (Pesalu)

 1/2 cup yellow mung daal.
 (Soak in water for about an hour)

-When oil is hot, add 10 curry leaves, half teaspoon of cumin and pinch of hing.
+When oil is hot, add 10 curry leaves, half teaspoon of cumin seeds and pinch of hing.
 Sauté for a minute or so, until leaves become golden brown.

 Add grated carrot, soaked mung daal and methi leaves to the skillet.
 Mix.